-Figure 19 shows the monitoring of the MWR-model differences of atmopsheric attenuation (Δ WV) using Level2 STC products from the Marine Center.
+Figure 20 shows the monitoring of the MWR-model differences of atmospheric attenuation (Δ WV) using Level2 ShortTimeCritical (STC) and Non Time Critical (NTC) products from the Marine Center.
 Sentinel-3A correction is compared to Jason2/AMR and Jason3/AMR.
+A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
+The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.

-Figure 19 shows that the several evolutions affected mainly the average value of Δ WV: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
-The mean of Δ WV for Jason2 is between -1.0kg/m2 and -0.5kg/m2 , very close to AltiKa results of -0.5kg/m2, around -1.0kg/m2 for Jason3, and a little larger for Sentinel-3A: around 0.5kg/m2 since mid-January.
-The standard deviation of Δ WV is very similar between AltiKa and S-3A between 2 and 2.5kg/m2, and a little smaller for Jason2 and Jason3 around 2kg/m2.
+Figure 20 shows that the several evolutions affected mainly the average value of Δ WV: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
+The mean of Δ WV for Jason2 is around -0.75kg/m2, very close to AltiKa results of -0.58kg/m2, around -1.06kg/m2 for Jason3, and a little larger for Sentinel-3A: around 0.25kg/m2 in average.
+The standard deviation of Δ WV is very similar between AltiKa (2.50kg/m2) and S-3A (2.25kg/m2 for PLRM), and a little smaller for Jason2 and Jason3 around 2kg/m2.
 A finer tuning of the retrieval algorithm is expected to correct for the small difference of the daily average.